ExaWorks/psij-python/README-dev.md

 where `<port>` is a port number to start the HTTP server on.

-When developing the web site, a convenient script is `web/watch.sh`, which can monitor the source directories and re-build when files are modified.
-This requires `inotify` which may or may not be available on your platform.
+When developing the website, a convenient script is `web/watch.sh`, which can monitor the source directories and re-build when files are modified.
+This requires `inotify`, which may or may not be available on your platform.

-### Release process
+### Release Process

 Here are the steps for putting out a fresh release to Pypi.

-1. Create a new branch from main, and make release specific updates:
+1. Create a new branch from main and make release specific updates:
     * Update `src/psij/version.py` to the new version number

 2. Use the standard PR process and get changes from the above step merged to main.